firojalam/firojalam-page.github.io/_research/2015-10-01-paper-title-number-3.md

 info: This paper is about the number 3.
 The number 4 is left for future work.
 date: 2015-10-01
 venue: Journal 1
-title: Paper Title Number 3
+title: Personality and Affective Behaviors
 author_profile: true
 share: true
+thumb: ''
+weight: 3
 ---
 This paper is about the number 3.
 The number 4 is left for future work.